Prof. Gregory Baſsham’s article on walking at Scientia Salon:

 UPDATE I: do also read (or listen to) “Walking Alone” by David Bouchier:

-But deliberate walking for exercise has not yet died out and the habit may even be on the increase as health-conscious baby-boomers reach an age when they have to give up jogging.
+Walking is deeply is deeply unfashionable these days.
+It’s not unusual to see apparently fit people manœvring aggreſsively for the parking spot closest to the supermarket door as if their lives depended on saving half a dozen steps.But deliberate walking for exercise has not yet died out and the habit may even be on the increase as health-conscious baby-boomers reach an age when they have to give up jogging.
 Some people like to walk in the suburbs where they can study the three varieties of suburban architecture and enjoy the thrill of danger that comes from having no sidewalks.
 Some prefer to walk in the city so they can get their minimum daily dose of air pollutants and carbon monoxide.
 Some prefer the torture machine called a treadmill, so they don’t have to go anywhere.
 For myself I prefer the country, or any place where no buildings are visible in any direction.
-Human habitations distract the mind, in a way that nature does not.
+Human habitations distract the mind, in a way that nature does not.Distraction can ruin a good walk.
+That’s why it’s important to walk alone sometimes, because the whole walking experience is about being with yourself and paying attention to the world around you.

 A study [from Stanford University] finds that wild environments boost well-being by reducing obseſsive, negative thoughts.